scrazyderyl/CS2410_Spring2026/project/README.md

 called a Personal Authenication Token (PAT) in place of the password.
 Here are instructions on how to create a PAT: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token

+Alternatively, you can choose to you [Codespacea](https://docs.github.com/en/codespaces).
+You do not have to worry about billing since you will be using my educational credits if you create codespaces from the github classroom repository you fork off using the above link.
+If you haven't used Codespaces before, The only thing is that you have to be careful of is that the codespace will be garbage collected after 30 days of inactivity (it uses cloud storage after all).
+You will get a warning email to the email connected with your github account.
+So, it is a good habit to regularly commit and push any changes to the central repository.

 ## Directory Structure and Makefile Script